aovabo/blogger/testdata/posts/vcandstartup.md

+---
+title: A Persobal Journey through Venture Building and Venture investing
+publish_date: 2023-06-14
+abstract: "This piece offers an engaging and informative dive into the realm of technology entrepreneurship, venture capital, and invention, told through the personal journey of the author.
+Readers are introduced to key resources that have been pivotal in the author's understanding of venture building and investing, including online courses, books, and articles."
+---

 If you love tech entrepreneurship, venture capital, and invention like I do, you'll enjoy this post.
 Here, I will share helpful resources I used to learn about venture building and investing.
 This includes online courses, books, articles, and more.
 I hope they are helpful to you too!